Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 Moreover, Muslims are not to seek help from anyone but Him, unless it is something within His creation’s capability.
 In cases of being aided by others, we should still be aware that all assistance originates from Allah.
 Certainly, every single thing that happens is according to His Divine Will.

-We should always pray for steadfastness (Surah Fatiha impact)
+Lesson from Surah al-Fatiha: We should always pray for steadfastness

 Believers ought to seek guidance on the right path and steadfastness at all times.
-We should read and understand Allah’s revelation, the Noble Quran.
-We need to reflect deeply on its meanings and strive to our utmost to follow its pristine teachings.
+Accordingly, we should read and understand Allah’s revelation, the Noble Quran.
+Also, we need to reflect deeply on its meanings and strive to our utmost to follow its pristine teachings.
 In addition, we have to always pray to Allah for guidance in all situations in our lives and pray that He keeps us steadfast upon the truth.

 We should aspire to be amongst Allah’s righteous slaves